solyarisoftware/Highlight.vim/README.md

 Highlight vim plugin to set a background color to span of texts.

-Sometime you need to highlight words, sentences or any character spans in your text file, witha nice background color thepoint out keywords, labels, etc.
+Sometime you need to highlight words, sentences or any character spans in your text file, with a nice background color thepoint out keywords, labels, etc.

 I personally have this need
 - when analysing any text, with the aim to select verbs, nouns, speacial keywords,